 - Can potentially add to interior décor

-- Supplemental heating comes at an additional cost
+- Supplemental heating costs

 - Most wall heaters are only good for about 3-7 years

 Although most propane heaters are very efficient, none is 100% efficient.
 Even the best ones are only about 99.9% efficient.
 As a result, all propane wall heaters produce a few exhaust gases, some of which aren’t very safe.

 Vented wall heaters use dedicated vent pipes to direct the exhaust gases outside (thus the name vented) while vent-free wall furnaces don’t have this venting mechanism.
 Vented propane wall heaters can be either direct-vent or B-vent.